mindspore-ai/mindspore/docs/api/api_python/mindspore.scipy.rst

 Scipy-like interfaces in mindspore.

 .. warning::
     These are experimental APIs that are subject to change or deletion.
+Only support Linux.

 mindspore.scipy.linalg
 ----------------------